 - Cooked rice or noodles, optional

-- Add curry powder, shrimp, bell pepper and carrots.
-Stir to evenly coat and cook 5–7 minutes until shrimp is opaque white.
+- Add the shrimp, curry powder, bell pepper and carrots.
+Stir to evenly coat and cook 5–7 minutes, stirring occasionally, until shrimp is opaque white.

-- Reduce heat to medium and add snow peas, ginger, yogurt and coconut milk.
+- Reduce to medium heat and add snow peas, ginger, yogurt and coconut milk.
 Stir to combine and bring to a low boil.
-Remove from heat and serve over cooked rice or noodles.
+Remove from heat and serve over cooked brown rice, cauliflower rice, or noodles.

-- For dairy-free substitute yogurt with extra 1/4 cup of coconut milk
+- For dairy-free or Whole30, substitute yogurt with extra 1/4 cup of coconut milk

 - Make sure to add the spices to the oil and not the liquid.
 As I said before it makes a big difference to the flavor!